 Think of your content in terms of SEO.
 Incorporate the keywords and search terms you’re trying to rank for.
 While keyword stuffing is never encouraged, research the right keywords and use them in areas that make sense.
 If you still need help with this step, then you can use a UX design agency that specializes in content writing or a digital agency that includes both design and content marketing.

 Include Photos & Videos

 E-commerce stores are known for their visual content, which is an important part of SEO.
-Include high-quality photos and videos for each of your products along with metadata.
+And When it comes to buying online every buyer wants to see what they are buying before placing the order.
+Include high-quality photos and whiteboard animation videos for each of your products along with metadata are the cheap and the best way to promote your products and boost your sales.
 This improves your chances of images showing up in search results.
 But store them in a way that doesn’t slow down the site load times.

 Use each of these strategies and regularly update your website.
 E-commerce sites have their own problems, but with the right SEO practices, these can be easier to address.